zextras/tech-doc/source/_includes/adminpanel/domains.rst

 ~~~~~

 These setting are the same that appear in the :ref:`Global Theme
-<ap-theme>` section, but are domain-specific: if not defined, the
+<ap-theme>` section, but are domain-specific: if not defined at domain
-global theme settings will be applied.
+level, the global theme settings will be applied.

 .. _ap-manage-domains: